Expulsion of the Acadians: Historical context

 After the British gained control of Acadia in 1713, the Acadians refused to sign an unconditional oath of loyalty to become British subjects.
 Instead, they negotiated a conditional oath that promised neutrality.
 They also worried that signing the oath might commit male Acadians to fight against France during wartime and that it would be perceived by their Mi'kmaq neighbours and allies as an acknowledgement of the British claim to Acadia, putting villages at risk of attack from the Miꞌkmaq.

 Other Acadians refused to sign an unconditional oath because they were anti-British.
 Various historians have observed that some Acadians were labelled "neutral" when they were not.
 By the time of the Expulsion of the Acadians, there was already a long history of political and military resistance by Acadians and the Wabanaki Confederacy to the British occupation of Acadia.
 The Miꞌkmaq and the Acadians were allies through numerous inter-marriages during the previous century.
 While the Acadians were the largest population, the Wabanaki Confederacy, particularly the Miꞌkmaq, held the military strength in Acadia even after the British conquest.
 They resisted the British occupation and were joined on numerous occasions by Acadians.
 These efforts were often supported and led by French priests in the region.
-The Wabanaki Confederacy and Acadians fought against the British Empire in six wars, including the French and Indian Wars, Father Rale's War and Father Le Loutre's War, over a period of 75 years.
+The Wabanaki Confederacy and Acadians fought against the British in six wars, including the French and Indian Wars, Father Rale's War and Father Le Loutre's War, over a period of 75 years.